quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - How scaling affects the section type ?
 - How scaling works ?
 - When scaling is complete, event `onStop` is completed.
 Then the section type of is automatically set to `cupboard`.
 This means, `onStop` is the dead end, but how does `setSize()` calls `_box.reset()` ?
 - Fixed: Upon scaling any woodwork, the `section type` is automatically set to `cupboard`.
+- Incorporating a `properly channelized way of addressing issues and following the protocol in which OOP works`.
+Updated the `setSize()` method and no more accessing the private variables.
+Updated the pr.

 ## **Wednesday: January 17**
 - Exploring the woorworks UI to look for potential glitches.